 that removal from campus housing comes with no refund of paid housing fees for the

-no noise should be heard beyond a suite or townhome closed room window or door.
+quiet hours, no noise should be heard beyond a Suite or Townhome closed room window

-- At Final Examination times, 24-Hour Quiet Hours begin at least one week prior to Finals
+- H2 - At Final Examination times, 24-Hour Quiet Hours begin at least one week prior

-- CONSIDERATION HOURS: At all times noise is to be kept to a level which will not disturb
+- H3 - CONSIDERATION HOURS: At all times noise is to be kept to a level which will not

-other residents or other community members.
-This means that at no time will music
+disturb other residents or other community members.
+This means that at no time will

-(including stereos) or other noise-producing activity be loud enough to be heard outside
+music (including stereos) or other noise-producing activity be loud enough to be heard

-the student's room or building.
-The use of headphones, when appropriate, is encouraged.
+outside the student's room or building.
+The use of headphones, when appropriate, is

-- Parking is by permit only.
-While there are numerous parking spaces assigned to Alumni
+- I1 - Parking is by permit only.
+While there are numerous parking spaces assigned to

-Commons, the purchase and proper display of a parking permit do not guarantee the
+Alumni Commons, the purchase and proper display of a parking permit do not guarantee

 may need to park in other designated student parking spaces as determined by campus